emmercm/www/src/blog/keep-npm-packages-updated-with-renovate.md

 }
 ```

-If you trust in your CI/CD, you could even have pull requests auto-merge when they pass CI:
+If you have high confidence in your CI/CD, you could even have pull requests auto-merge when they pass CI:

 ```json
 {